Stuart Dallas

-Stuart Dallas (born 19 April 1991) is a Northern Irish professional footballer who plays for Premier League club Leeds United and the Northern Ireland national team.
-Whilst many of his early career appearances were as a winger, in recent seasons he has gained prominence as a utility player, appearing more often in midfield and at full-back.
-He was a key part of the Leeds United team under Marcelo Bielsa that won the 2019–20 EFL Championship and promotion to the Premier League.
+Stuart Dallas (born 19 April 1991) is a Northern Irish former professional footballer who played as a midfielder or full-back.
+He had also been deployed as a winger in his early career, but in later seasons Dallas gained prominence as a utility player, appearing more often in midfield and at full-back.
+He was a key part of the Leeds United side under Marcelo Bielsa that won the 2019–20 EFL Championship and promotion to the Premier League.

-Since 2015 Dallas has become a regular for Northern Ireland, having earned over fifty caps and played at UEFA Euro 2016.
+Dallas was a regular for the Northern Ireland national team, having earned over fifty caps and played at UEFA Euro 2016.

+Dallas retired from football on 10 April 2024 after a two-year battle with injury.
+Northern Ireland manager Michael O'Neill considered that Dallas had "maximized everything from his career".

 Club career

 Coagh United and Crusaders

 Born in Cookstown, Dallas grew up in Cookstown and attended Cookstown Primary School and Cookstown High School during his education, winning the U14 and U15 Coleraine and District League titles with the high school in 2004 and 2005.
 He started his career at Coagh United, where he made his debut in 2007 whilst working as a joiner.
 In January 2010, Dallas played in a 4–0 Irish Cup sixth round defeat against Crusaders, with Dallas' performance prompting Crusaders manager Stephen Baxter to talk to Dallas and his father about the possibility of offering him a contract.
 A deal was agreed later that week, with Dallas joining Crusaders in the summer of 2010, training once a week and earning £70 a week.
 He made his debut against Donegal Celtic on 7 August 2010.
 He scored his first goals against Coleraine on 21 August, and his first goal at Seaview proved to be the winning goal in a 5–4 victory over Glenavon.
-In his first year at Crusaders, Dallas received six prizes at the Annual Player of the Year awards ceremony.
 He was chosen as both the Northern Ireland Football Writers' Association Player of the Year and Young Player of the Year for the 2010–11 season.
 Dallas made 38 appearances and scored 16 goals during the 2010–11 season.

 Dallas made two appearances in Crusaders' Europa League second qualifying round matches against Premier League side Fulham early in the 2011–12 season, starting both games as Crusaders lost 7–1 on aggregate.
 Dallas' final goal for Crusaders was the winning goal against Portadown on 2 January 2012, and his final match was the 2012 Setanta Sports Cup final victory over Derry City, in which he scored in the penalty shootout.
 Dallas made 47 appearances and scored 10 goals during the 2011–12 season.
 He departed the club in the summer of 2012, after making 85 appearances and scoring 26 goals during his two seasons with Crusaders.